simon-project/disk-space-analyzer/README.md

 * * *

 Providing information about disk space used in the current dir.

+Allows you to set the maximum depth and minimum size of the displayed directories in the resulting list

 ## Usage